-The materials used vary a lot, from plastic, which is the cheapest option, to metal (various aluminium or magnesium alloys) or glass.
+The materials used for the case tend to vary a lot, from plastic, which is the cheapest option, to metal (various aluminum or magnesium alloys) or glass.

 One of the most frequent requirements users have is a long battery life.
 The battery power is an important indicator when choosing a smartphone, but it alone is not a guarantee that your smartphone will last for a long time on one charge.
-The phone with the best battery power at the moment - the Gionee M2017 - has a non-removable battery of 7000 mAh.
+One of the phones with the best battery power at the moment is the Gionee M2017, with a non-removable battery of 7000 mAh.
 However, its 5.7” AMOLED screen requires a lot of power, so there is no guarantee that, under similar usage, it would last longer than a smartphone with a smaller screen and half the battery power.
-So make sure that you also check the following:
+The current record for the largest battery is held by Energizer's Power Max P16K Pro (16000mAh).
+To make sure your phone won't run out of battery when you need it the most, make sure that you also check the following specs:

 The conditions in which these tests are made vary from manufacturer to manufacturer, so these are not reliable indicators by themselves.
 Taken together and put into relation with other specs (screen size, clock speed) and with the user’s habits (how many apps are frequently used, how much time a user spends watching videos) is the best way to go when deciding which smartphone to get.
 Other things you should watch out for are: